 Address: 3050 Moe Dr, Chicago, IL 60616

 If parking your charter bus or minibus at the hotel is not an option, this public lot is most likely your best bet.
-Here, drivers can park their motorcoaches for a rate of $30 per day, which includes unlimited in and out privileges.
+Bus drivers can park their motorcoaches in Lot B for a rate of $38 per day (and overnight, depending on spot availability), which includes unlimited in and out privileges.
 The parking attendant can even provide your driver with taxi information so they have a safe ride back to the hotel after a long day.
 It’s open 24/7/365—except when there’s a large trade show at the nearby convention center, so call (312) 808-3138 ahead of your trip to ensure availability.

 Daytime Bus Parking